One Rainy Afternoon: Songs

+Production

-ProductionOne Rainy Afternoon was the first of a small number of United Artists sound films which were produced by its vice-president, Mary Pickford, and the first film for Pickford-Lasky Productions.
+One Rainy Afternoon was the first of a small number of United Artists sound films which were produced by its vice-president, Mary Pickford, and the first film for Pickford-Lasky Productions.
 This film also marked Francis Lederer's first starring role for the studio.

 United Artists ran an advertisement in The Hollywood Reporter with "thank-you's" to executives from other studios who allowed their stars to appear in One Rainy Afternoon.
 The ad states: "We are returning these artists to you with increased box office value."

 The film began production in early January 1936.
-It was released on 13 May of that year, and re-released in January 1948.
+It was released on May 13 of that year, and re-released in January 1948.
 The film was made for an estimated $511,383, and grossed $603,903 worldwide.

 Reception

 Writing for The Spectator in 1936, Graham Greene gave the film a poor review and described it as a film whose "wings don't work".
 Criticizing director Rowland Lee as "giv[ing] a useful demonstration of how not to direct this kind of story", and characterizing Lederer's acting as "embarrassing", Greene found that at least for Lupino's contribution to the film "she is one of the more agreeable screen dummies to whom things are made to happen".